 So I was very happy when I found this group on Goodreads that lets you mix and match from a selection of yearly, quarterly and monthly challenges.
 So I went and picked some and intend to combine those with a personal one just for myself:

-For every six books from my tbr-pile I read I can buy one new one.
+For every five books from my tbr-pile I read I can buy one new one.
 If I read about as much as last year that would mean I got to buy 12 new books which should cover the books coming out that I want, and a few instances of ‘this looks really good’ or ‘I do not feel like reading anything except this one book I don’t have’.

 - no buying in advance